Tetrahydrozoline eye drops

 Use tetrahydrozoline eye drops as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

-- Tetrahydrozoline eye drops is for use in the eye only.
+- Tetrahydrozoline eye drops are for use in the eye only.
 Avoid contact with mucous membranes.

 - If you wear contact lenses, remove them before using tetrahydrozoline eye drops.